 More advising information

 Our business programs are accredited by The Association to Advance Collegiate Schools of Business (AACSB International), a mark of quality achieved by fewer than 5 percent of all business schools in the world.

 Off campus and across continents

 We have a strong business internship program.
-Through our International Business Education program, students can study business and economics in eight different countries.
+Our students also can study business and economics abroad with programs available in 19 different countries.